Skip to main content

 warning

-If disabling the Firewall is not possible, create rules (iptables) to allow communication between the machines on the ports used by the TDP Platform services.
+If it is not possible to deactivate the Firewall, create rules (iptables) to allow communication between machines on the ports used by the TDP Platform services.

 SELinux Deactivation